-The theme of this course is to first familiarize students about the important role |language plays in a child's development.
+The theme of this course is to first familiarize students about the important role language plays in a child's development.
 Then, the necessary conditions for children to acquire language will be explained and demonstrated through various activities.
 Classic children's picture books in English as well as children's songs, finger-plays, and game activities will also be introduced.

-Small-sized-Seminars (tutorials) (A) Kusama Yayoi, Ono Yoko, Ninagawa Mika you may be familiar with some of their names.
-In recent years, some Japanese women artists achieved worldwide fame and recognition for their paintings, installations, and photographs.
-Historically, women artists have been on the margins of the art world and faced many obstacles on their path to become professional artists.
-Painting was a domain of male artists, who used female models to produce paintings of beauties and the nude.
-How has this situation changed in the past one hundred years?
-(B) This semester we will focus on careers of individual women artists in Japan.
-How can we interpret the artworks of these painters, photographers, and performance artists?
-What topics do their artworks invite us to think about?
-(C) We will study Japan through the stories of your grandparents and through photographs.
+Small-sized-Seminars (tutorials)

+(A) We will study Japan through the stories of your grandparents and through photographs.
 The first semester focuses on interviewing your grandparents and writing up their story.
-Where did your grandparents grow up?
+Where did your |grandparents grow up?
 What was their life like?
 What can we learn from their story about Japan's recent history and society?
 In this seminar we will practice our research and communication skills.

 If you your grandparents are not available for an interview, you can interview another relative or a neighbor of similar age.
 In this seminar, you will also practice your English.
 You will write your homework in English and give presentations in English.
 It is fun!
-(D) We will study Japan through the stories of your grandparents and through photographs.
-The second semester focuses on photography.
-What photographs can you find in your family albums?
-What do photographs from newspapers and magazines tell us about recent events?
-In addition, you will begin thinking about your granduation thesis topic.
-You can choose either an oral history project or a photography project.
-In this seminar, you will practice your English.
+(B) In this seminar, we will study Japan's recent history through oral histories and photographs.
+During your final year you will write a thesis in English.
 It will be an oral history OR a photography-based project.
-In this spring semester you will: 1) confirm your to Academic Transcript Issued in 1st semester; End of August 2nd semester; Beginning of March
+In this spring semester you will: 1) confirm your topic, 2) research relevant information, 3) write and revise first two chapters Academic Transcript Issued in 1st semester; End of August 2nd semester; Beginning of March